 Eileen Patrick grew up in Cary, NC and graduated from North Carolina State University with a degree in Communication.
 After 15 years in corporate management and recruiting roles, she decided to make a career change to a more fulfilling industry.
 She started working with The Arc of the Triangle in 2015 as the Recruitment Specialist.
 In 2020, she was promoted to HR Director.
 Eileen spends most of her free time with her husband and two sons, but occasionally finds time for running and trying new recipes.

 Kathy Mayer received her Bachelor’s Degree in Psychology and her Master’s Degree in Professional Counseling from Liberty University in Lynchburg, Va.
 She enjoys working with both adults and children with special needs.
 She has worked directly with children with intellectual and developmental disabilities [IDD] as a Direct Support Professional and has supported teens as a Job Coach for The Arc of the Triangle’s Project See program.
 She has been with The Arc as an Employment Specialist since 2014 helping adults with IDD to fulfill their dreams of finding gainful employment in the community.
 Her passion for working with people with IDD comes from being mother to a young man with autism.
 Kathy decided to pursue her master’s degree in professional counseling in 2018 and is dedicated to supporting individuals in obtaining the services they need.
-Kathy looks forward to working in her new role as a Professional Counselor and continuing to support individuals with IDD and their families.
+Kathy is enjoying working in her new role as a Professional Counselor and continues to support individuals with IDD and their families.
 She specializes in working with teens and adults who struggle with anxiety, depression, grief and loss, self-esteem, relationship problems in individual, family and group therapy settings.

 Individual Services Supervisor